 I’m currently working for ‘Geheugen Collectief’, a historical research center.

 My interest in history not only showed in my education.
 All my books are historical novels.
 I love to bring history back to live and to explore the lives of these forgotten men and women.

 Both in Belgium, the Netherlands and abroad, my books are higly acclaimed.
 Many of them have been nominated for and have won important literary awards, national as well as international.
 The War Within These Walls (the US version of De kleuren van het getto), for example, has won the National Jewish Book Award, the Syndey Taylor Honor Award and the Batchelder Honor Award in 2014.
 It was named as one of the best books of 2013 by Publishers Weekly and Kirkus Review, two important literary magazines in the US.

-My work has been translated into Arabic, Danish, English, French, German, Korean and Swedish.
+My work has been translated into Arabic, Danish, English, French, German, Korean, Spanish and Swedish.

 I’m not only intrigued by history.
 Languages fascinate me as well.
 Therefore I got a degree in Translating (German and English) and I translate novels from English or German into Dutch.